julelang/manual/src/comptime/comptime-evaluation.md

 #### Untyped Integers

-Integers constants represent exact values of arbitrary precision and do not overflow.
+Integer constants represent exact values of arbitrary precision and do not overflow.
 Integer literals are handled at compile time using the `Int` structure provided by the `std/math/big` package.
 As long as they remain untyped, they can represent arbitrarily big numbers.
 However, when they need to be used with a specific type, they must fit within the limits of that type.

 An untyped integer literal can be stored as untyped in an untyped constant variable.
 However, in cases where it needs to be treated as a typed value while still being untyped, it will always attempt to default to the `int` type.
 If the untyped value overflows the `int`, this will result in a compiler error.